Parents share lessons learned in the NICU

 My wife and I had a measure of difficulty in getting pregnant.
 After three years, 14 intrauterine insemination treatments, two rounds of in vitro fertilization and a surgery, we were overjoyed to find we had been blessed with a pregnancy.

 For a few weeks we were told to expect twin girls.
 We told our parents and enjoyed the pregnancy.
 After a few more weeks, we were told that both embryos had stopped developing and we were not going to have a baby.
 Then a week later we were told one embryo would survive.
-About three months into the pregnancy, our doctors found a heart defect.
-At seven months, we got the news that our little girl had a severe case of major aortopulmonary collateral arteries, a 60 percent chance of living after birth and a 50/50 shot at living more than a few years.
+At our 20-week visit, our doctors found pulmonary artresia, which is a heart defect.
+At seven months, we got the news that our little girl also had a severe case of major aortopulmonary collateral arteries (MAPCAS), a 60 percent chance of living after birth and a 50/50 shot at living more than a few years.

 We were told to expect a hospital stay of two to three weeks after birth.
 The estimates grew longer through reintubations and surgery.
 At day 64, she was stable and we tried not to develop an expectation for when we’d get home.

-We are still in the hospital at more than four months and expect to be here at least one more.
-Rolling with these changes in expectations and staying mentally, emotionally and physically healthy has been challenging.
+We spent more than 9 and a half months in the PCICU in the first 10 months of Eden’s life.
+Rolling with these changes in expectations and staying mentally, emotionally and physically healthy was challenging.

 Early in our stay, I was discussing how to cope in a healthy way with a Neonatal Intensive Care doctor on rounds.
 I said, “You’ve seen thousands of families go through this process.
 Some do well, some don’t.
 What are the traits of families that do well versus families that don’t?”
 I asked this question to many doctors and nurses.

 The following are the habits my wife and I developed that have been helpful: